captn3m0/airtel-blocked-hosts/README.md

 # Credits

 All of the code and work is based on [qurbat/blocked-hosts](https://github.com/qurbat/blocked-hosts/), which tracks ACT Fibernet in Bangalore.
 Please see the upstream for methodology, reproducibility instructions, and other notes.

+# Difference from upstream

+The upstream repository checks only the root-domains, because of how ACT's blocking is implemented.
+This does not, and the results may look different even if the same domain is blocked (such as this list containing a `www` prefix).

 # LICENSE